 Other Wild Fruits

-Other wild fruits of the Southeast United States include wild blackberries, cherries, plums, pindo palm dates, huckleberries, crab apples, passion fruit, gooseberries, prickly pear and bear berries.
+Other wild fruits of the Southeast United States include wild blackberries, cherries, plums, pindo palm dates (pictured top), huckleberries, crab apples, passion fruit, gooseberries, prickly pear and bear berries.